Cr4sh/openreil/docs/README.md

 storage.to_file(path)
 ```

-This script utilizes [IDAPython](http://code.google.com/p/idapython/) API and instructions reader from `pyopenreil.utils.IDA` to interact with IDA Pro.
+This script utilises [IDAPython](http://code.google.com/p/idapython/) API and instructions reader from `pyopenreil.utils.IDA` to interact with IDA Pro.

 To use this script run «File» &#8594; «Script File» (Alt-F7) IDA command and open `pyopenreil/scripts/ida_translate_func.py`, than script will translate machine code of current subroutine into the IR: